jamercee/signet/README.md

 Signet will need to know the full path to where you store your \*.pfx file.
 It will also need to know the password you choose to unlock and use your pfx file.
-Signet will offer you the option to save your password (encrypted of course) to make repeated edit-compile-build cylces faster.
+Signet will offer you the option to save your password (encrypted of course) to make repeated *edit-compile-build-debug* cylces faster.

 Code signing usage introduces an interrelated topic, Windows Resource Files.
 While not strictly required, they are strongly recommended when